Accessibility

 Adapted Books

-The library houses a collection of adapted picture books accessible for all readers.
-These binder-bound books offer heavily laminated pages with foam spacers and a picture communication insert.
-These books, donated by Gannett Healthcare Group in partnership with The Friends of the Nathan Foundation and Leap into Literacy, can be found on the second floor in our parenting collection.
+The library has a collection of adapted picture books accessible for all readers.
+These binder-bound books have heavily laminated pages with foam spacers and a picture communication insert.
+They are located on the second floor in our parenting collection.
+Donated by Gannett Healthcare Group in partnership with The Friends of the Nathan Foundation and Leap into Literacy.

 learn more